 Just when I think I can’t handle any more, I’m blessed with one more beautiful girl, Tatiana.

 Somewhere between club soccer, competitive gymnastics, math lessons, potty training, breastfeeding, and commuting up to forty minutes one way to work I start wondering why.

 Why do I feel like a chicken with my head cut off?
 Why am I so tired?
 Why don’t I get to do things I like to do?
 Why do I not go for it anymore?
 Why did I settle?

 I distinctly remember one Sunday, after only getting a few hours of sleep because Tatiana was waking up practically every hour to breast feed, going for a run with Victor.
 He was really slow and tired and I remember looking at him saying, “What is going on?
 I sleep half the hours you do and you can’t keep up with me on a run?”
 (I could’ve been more sensitive.)

 We didn’t realize at the time that he was in the middle of a major case of adrenal exhaustion that would take two years to fully recover from.

 It took a few years to gain the confidence to do something about it, but eventually we started making changes.
 We started eliminating the non essentials of our life.
 We scaled back on things that didn’t bring value to our lives and started to take notice of what did add value and bring happiness to our lives.

 “Happiness is the joy we feel striving after our potential.”-Shawn Achor, The Happiness Advantage

 My role here in coaching is to help you do the same.
 To uncover your potential and help you strive towards it.

-And if you aren’t familiar with what our story looked like after we gained the confidence, eliminating the non essentials, scaled back on things that didn’t bring value to our lives, and started noticing what did add value and happiness to our lives, then click over to our About Us page on Nomads With A Purpose.
+And if you aren’t familiar with what our story looked like after we gained the confidence, eliminated the non essentials, scaled back on the things that didn’t bring value to our lives, and started noticing what did add value and happiness to our lives, then click over to our About Us page on Nomads With A Purpose.